LoopyToktyn/react-template/README.md

 3. **Open a PR** for review.

 We use **ESLint** + **Prettier** to maintain a consistent code style.
 When in doubt, run `npm run format` before pushing commits.

-## Next Steps

-- Dive into the [**Detailed Documentation**](./docs/README.md) to learn more about the hooks, contexts, and how to extend this boilerplate.
-- Explore the project structure inside `src/` to see examples of the included patterns.